 Satin

 A satin finish is quite similar to a brushed finish.
 However, it has no visible grooves or brushstrokes.
-Therefore, a satin finish’s surface is still very smooth.
+Therefore, a satin finish provides a smooth surface.
 It creates a rich and warm quality for your metal products.
-These finishes will also leave fingerprints or other marks.
+This finish type also does not leave fingerprints, smudges, and is easy to clean.

 Matte